cjp2600/cutos/README.md

 cutos add curl swagger.json
 ```
 > The utility will open a new listener of your clipboard to create a patch.
+> You can easily use programs that allow you to export to the curl format.
+Such as [Insomnia](https://insomnia.rest/download/), [Postman](https://www.postman.com/) or Browser

 ## Configuration
 By default the utility looks for the configuration file in this path default is **$HOME/.cutos.yaml**